How to help Hurricane Helene victims | KRDO

 By CNN Impact Your World

-(CNN) — Millions across the southeastern United States are reeling in the aftermath of Hurricane Helene.
+(CNN) — Millions of people from coastal Florida to the Blue Ridge Mountains are reeling in the aftermath of Hurricane Helene.
 The storm made landfall on Florida’s Big Bend as a Category 4 hurricane – the strongest on record to strike the area.

-As one of the largest storms the Gulf of Mexico has seen in the last century, Helene’s effects are widespread, bringing catastrophic flooding, damaging winds, and life-threatening conditions hundreds of miles inland.
-Local authorities have reported more than 90 people dead across 5 states.
-North Carolina is particularly hard-hit with telecommunications knocked out and roads washed away in devastated parts of the state.
+As one of the largest storms the Gulf of Mexico has seen in the last century, Helene created a 500-mile path of destruction with catastrophic flooding, damaging winds and power outages.
+Local authorities have reported more than 100 deaths across six states and fear that number could rise.
+North Carolina is particularly hard-hit with telecommunications knocked out and hundreds of roads closed.

 For ways to help those left in Helene’s aftermath, check out the form below or click here.